hannesdatta/course-odcm/content/_index.md

 ## Enrollment and Obtaining Course Credits

 - The course (3 ECTS) will be taught in the Marketing Analytics Program at Tilburg University (please check Osiris for the specifics).
+The course code is 328060-M-3.
 - Interested Research Master or PhD students who seek to advance their data collection skills can audit this course upon the approval of [the instructor](mailto:h.datta@tilburguniversity.edu) and their coordinator.

 ## License